highness-ru/MurderMystery/README.md

 The head of the Grey family has been found dead under suspicious circumstances.
 The player must question suspects, examine clues, and find out who is responsible for the murder.

 Every scene presents the player with two choices.
 Each choice can reveal evidence, waste time, or lead the investigation in the wrong direction.
 The goal is to identify the killer before it is too late.

-## App Store release

-The app is now available on the App Store and can be downloaded for free using this link: https://apps.apple.com/gb/app/murder-mystery-dark-manor/id6800487173.

 ## Features